You can join Efrei for an exchange program if you are registered in a degree program at a partner university.

 Degree seeking international students must complete the mandatory internships included in their program.
 Both our undergraduate (1st and 2nd year) and graduate (1st and 2nd year) programs include mandatory internships.

-International exchange students who are registered at Efrei Paris for a full academic year may apply for a company internship in France in the second semester.
+International exchange students who are registered at Efrei for a full academic year may apply for a company internship in France in the second semester.
 It is usually not possible for international exchange students to find a company internship for the first semester in France.
-However, international exchange students may apply for a 1 semester research internship at Efrei Paris.
+However, international exchange students may apply for a 1 semester research internship at Efrei.

 Company internships are usually paid if they last longer than 2 months.
 The salary can be negotiated with the employer.